 - What other resources can students access to learn more about preparing and planning for college?

-- When will the first REACH Scholars graduate from high school?
+- When did the first REACH Scholars graduate from high school?

 - How is the program measured for success?